 Photo CD (from negatives, no prints)

-Since Walgreens doesn’t return your negatives and the scans are not high-quality, see this list of places to get a disposable camera developed about the same price with better quality scans and your negatives returned.
-Also see this guide about how to ship your film safely and inexpensively to one of these online labs.
+Since Walgreens doesn’t return your negatives and the scans are not high-quality, see this list of places to get a 110 film developed about the same price with better quality scans and your negatives returned.
+Also see this guide about how to ship your film safely and inexpensively to one of these labs through the mail.

 How Long Does It Take Walgreens to Develop 110 Film?